 17. How many eggs does the painted bunting lay?

-Female painted buntings usually lay 3 – 4 eggs at a time and they're about 1 – 2 centimeters wide.
+Female painted buntings usually lay 3 – 4 eggs at a time and they’re about 1 – 2 centimetres wide.

 18. What color are painted bunting eggs?

 Painted bunting eggs are white with a gray or blue-gray tint, and they have dark brown spots on the shells.

 There are several ways that painted buntings communicate.
 Their primary vocalization is a simple “plick” that they use to call others or advertise their territory.

 They’re also songbirds that can carry a sweet tune, but it’s for a purpose: they exchange bursts of sharp, high-pitched notes to convey messages to other members of the species.

 While not particularly loud in terms of volume, painted buntings can sing to each other for uninterrupted bursts of 30 seconds or more.

 This gives them a semi-earned reputation for being noisy.